Last Updated on

 Free . of. charge.

-How I got the cheapest mailing rate from Korea
+How to find the shipping rate from South Korea to U.S.?

-What are your experiences with mailing things from Korea?
+What are your experiences with mailing things from South Korea?

 Note: Please do not ask about costs for shipping things from wherever you are.
 I am not the Korean Postal service.
 That is something you will have to ask them.